ignite/cli/docs/docs/07-cli.md

 - [ignite](#ignite) - Ignite CLI offers everything you need to scaffold, test, build, and launch your blockchain
 - [ignite tools ibc-relayer](#ignite-tools-ibc-relayer) - Typescript implementation of an IBC relayer
-- [ignite tools ibc-setup](#ignite-tools-ibc-setup) - Collection of commands to quickly setup a relayer
+- [ignite tools ibc-setup](#ignite-tools-ibc-setup) - Collection of commands to quickly set up a relayer
 - [ignite tools protoc](#ignite-tools-protoc) - Execute the protoc command

 ## ignite tools ibc-relayer